mrismanaziz/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## How does Darth Vader like his toast?
+On the dark side.